jin-choo/persistence/README.md

-# How Do Higher-Order Interactions Persist in Real-World Hypergraphs?
+# On the Persistence of Higher-Order Interactions in Real-World Hypergraphs

 This repository contains the source code for the paper [How Do Higher-Order Interactions Persist in Real-World Hypergraphs?](https://).